Quantum-limited discrimination of laser light and thermal light: Experimental Measurement

 A quasi-photon number resolving (qPNR) detector was implemented by making time-resolved measurements of single photon events within a $\tau_{\rm s} = 1\mu s$ measurement window.
 A Perkin-Elmer Si avalanche photodiode SPD (SPCM-AQR-14) was used to count photon detection events.
 The minimum detection time (1/maximum counting rate) for this detector is $\tau_{\rm D}\sim 50$ ns.
 By ensuring that $\zeta = \frac{\tau_{D}}{\tau{s}} << 1$ and $\zeta\cdot\bar{n}_{\rm s} << 1$, a detection event by the SPD can be approximated as a projection onto the $|n=1\rangle$ Fock basis state within the time interval $\tau_{\rm D}$.
-The output from the SPD was directed toward an oscilloscope (Tektronix MDO4104) which records the number of single photon detection events that are made within $\tau_{\rm s}$ and yields a measurement projecting onto the Fock basis $|n = \hat{n}_{i}\rangle$, which is used as the measurement result $K_{i}$ in our estimator (Fig. \ref{fig:receiver_schematic}).
+The output from the SPD was directed toward an oscilloscope (Tektronix MDO4104) which records the number of single photon detection events that are made within $\tau_{\rm s}$ and yields a measurement projecting onto the Fock basis $|n = \hat{n}_{i}\rangle$, which is used as the measurement result $K_{i}$ in our estimator (fig. \ref{fig:receiver_schematic}).
+The background counting rate at the SPD, when no signal was present at the detector, was measured to be $4\cdot10^{-4}$ counts per microsecond, which has negligible effect in our calculation of discrimination error probability.
+The overall receiver system efficiency was measured to be $\eta_{\rm D} = 0.45$.
+This efficiency accounts for losses in fiber components and connectors, but is dominated by the inefficiency of the SPD.
+In order to compare our measurements directly against the Helstrom bound for this discrimination problem, we define the mean photon number for both the LO and signal by the detected photon rate within the qPNR detector.
+The quantity $\bar{n}_{\rm M} = \eta_{\rm D}\cdot\bar{n}_{\rm S}$ is the measured mean photon rate of the signal, and $ \bar{n}_{\rm LO}$ is the measured mean photon rate of the LO beam at the qPNR detector.
+The Kennedy receiver requires that these two intensities are well-matched at the qPNR detector and the GK receiver requires precise control of their ratio.